10-Day American Southwest Road Trip Itinerary

 - This American Southwest road trip takes you to five national parks, so make sure to purchase an America the Beautiful National Park Pass ahead of time to save money.
 At $80, it covers entrance fees to all US National Parks as well as National Forests and National Monuments.
 As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip.

 - Start your days early to take full advantage of your trip.
-You will also find cooler weather in the mornings and less crowds.
+It is also cooler in the morning and there are less crowds.

 What to Pack for Your Southwest Road Trip

 - Light Jacket and Long Pants: A lot of this road trip is in the desert and it can drastically cool down at night.

 - Hiking Boots: The terrain in the southwest is often rocky and sandy.
 In order to have good traction and not hurt your foot or ankle, I recommend bringing hiking boots.
-If you are looking for purchasing a new pair, Merrell, Vasque, and Salomon are all good options.
+If you are looking for purchasing hiking boots for your southwest road trip, Backcountry offers many great deals.

 - Camera: Bring your camera and make sure it is charged because you will be taking a lot of incredible photos during your 10 day American southwest road trip.
 If you are looking to purchase a new camera before your trip, I highly recommend the Sony A7RIII mirrorless camera and this Tamron 28-75mm f/2.8 lens.